 - Some hard materials are also very brittle.
 If one of your specimens is breaking or crumbling rather than scratching, you will have to be very careful while conducting the test.
 Testing tiny or granular specimens can be difficult.

 - Some specimens contain impurities.
 If the results of your test are not visibly conclusive, or if the information from your test does not conform with other properties, do not hesitate to do the test again.
 It is possible that a small piece of quartz (or another impurity) was embedded in one of your specimens.

 - Don't be wimpy!
 This is a very common problem.
 Some people casually rub one specimen back and forth against another and then look for a mark.
-That is not how the test is done.
-It is done with a single, determined motion with the goal of cutting a scratch.
+That is not how the test is done!
+It is done with a single, slow, determined motion, with firm pressure, with the goal of cutting a scratch.

 - This test should be done on a lab table or work bench with a durable surface or a protective covering.
 Don't do this type of testing on fine furniture.